GAnagno/blog/cv.md

 Publications
 ---------

-Georg Anagnostopoulos, Vahid Moosavi.
-StationRank: Aggregate dynamics of the Swiss railway. [https://arxiv.org/abs/2006.02781][ref1], under review by PLOS ONE.
+Anagnostopoulos, Georg and Vahid Moosavi.
+"StationRank: Aggregate dynamics of the Swiss railway."
+[ArXiv abs/2006.02781][ref1] (2020): under review by PLOS ONE.

 Education
 ---------